South Dakota’s Most Haunted Final Resting Place is Near Mount Rushmore

 It's Halloween.
 Need a good scare?
 Sure you do.
 Read on.

-The Keystone Cemetery just might be the most haunted final resting place - and there's plenty of folks in those parts that will swear on it.
+The Keystone Cemetery in South Dakota just might be the most haunted final resting place - and there's plenty of folks in those parts that will swear on it.
 It all started during the construction of Mt.
 Rushmore between 1927 to 1941.
 It's still a marvel (and perhaps part miracle) that none of the 400 workers who dangled from ropes and harnesses and walked narrow scaffolding to complete the majestic monument perished during the construction.
 It's especially impressive that nearly 450,000 tons of rock were blasted off the mountain and everyone lived to tell about it.

 However, after many of the workers who passed away after the completion was laid to rest in the Mountain View Cemetery, which fittingly overlooks Mt.
 Rushmore.